adaptris/interlok-docs-legacy/pages/ui/ui-log-monitor.md

  ![Log Monitor page](./images/ui-user-guide/log-monitor-page.png)

-> __NOTE__ : If the logging widget isn't available, you will have to configure jmx logging within the container config.
+{% include note.html content="If the logging widget isn't available, you will have to configure jmx logging within the container config." %}

 For example in the containers config/log4j2.xml you would add a new appender: